-The soil (ore) material will be introduced into the milling process by use of a semi-autogenous grinding (SAG) mill that reduces the ore to a slurry form at 35-50% solids by weight.
-The ore slurry will then be leached for approximately 18-24 hours in an atmospheric leach utilizing sulfuric acid and steam.
-The slurry will then be transferred to liquid/solid separation where the solids are washed and discharged to the tailings ponds at 30-40% density.
+The soil (ore) material is introduced into the milling process by use of a trommel screen which breaks up large lumps and washes and removes any organic material.
+The ore from the trommel screen is then pumped to the pulp storage tanks at a 35-50% density, by weight.
+The ore slurry is then leached for approximately 2-4 hours in an atmospheric leach utilizing sulfuric acid.
+The slurry is then transferred to liquid/solid separation where the solids are washed and discharged to the tailings ponds at 30-40% density.
 The solution bearing the uranium values is clarified and then fed to the IX circuit, where the uranium values are further concentrated and purified.
 The concentrated strip solution from the IX circuit is neutralized with anhydrous ammonia to precipitate the uranium values.
 The precipitated uranium is then dewatered and calcined to make a U_3O_8 product.